Home » blog » Romantic Living 101: Introducing How to Live a More Romantic Life

 But what does Romantic Living mean?
 It is easy to imagine romantic in an amorous way.
 However, Romantic Living is more of a lifestyle and a way of looking at the world than romantic love (though appreciating authentic romance can be a part of it).

-Maybe you take the time to appreciate nature all around you, perhaps you never give up on your dreams, maybe you find beauty in the mundane, or perhaps you believe in kindred spirits.
+You may take the time to appreciate nature all around you, never give up on your dreams, find beauty in the mundane, or believe in kindred spirits.

 Romantic Living focuses on authentic emotion and optimism in a troubled world.

-To better explain, I’m going to quote a segment of Modern Romanticism 101.
+To better explain, I will quote a segment of Modern Romanticism 101.
 It reads:

 romantic: